jeffhammond/blog/MPI_Needs_ABI.md

 The question is whether the MPI user community cares more about these 100 nanoseconds versus the hours and days it takes humans to build the MPI software ecosystem twice, three times, or more, because of the lack of a standard ABI.

+Once the MPI Forum accepts that this is a problem, we can have all the arguments about what the right standard ABI is, but we cannot use any of those arguments to get in the way of deciding that there is, in fact, a problem to solve.
+It is the MPI Forum's responsibility to act on behalf of its users, in order to remain relevant.

 ## Conclusion